EdTech 2013: Opening Up Education – Content, Learning and Collaboration

-Abstracts for papers along the following topics were welcomed:
+Abstracts for papers aligning with the conference theme and addressing the following topics will be welcomed:

 - Sustainable models of innovation